 More Than Just Music

-Honestly, even though this started off as an audio engineering school, there’s no denying that attending this school could basically take you in just about any direction you could imagine in the entertainment industry, which is definitely a strong recommendation as any that you would receive from attending other audio engineering schools that aren’t as likely to be as vast or as comprehensive.
+Even though this started off as an audio engineering school, there’s no denying that attending this school could take you in any direction in the entertainment industry.
+Most other programs aren’t nearly as comprehensive as Full Sail.

-My honest advice is to find someone who’s actually gone to school there (either online or in person) and ask them what it was like!
-If you decide to go for it, don’t expect to land yourself a job immediately following graduation unless you’re willing to network and get yourself out there as much as possible.
+My advice is to find someone who’s actually gone to school there (either online or in person) and ask them what it was like!
+If you decide to go for it, don’t expect to land yourself a job immediately following graduation unless you’re willing to network like a madman.Full Sail Review

 - Johnny Cash